Kealen-Pillay/MyHealth/README.md

 *** NOTE: Both your physical device and computer that is running the build must be on the same wireless network connection ***

 For Android Users:
-- Open the Expo Go application and scann the QR code produced in the terminal.
+- Open the Expo Go application and scan the QR code produced in the terminal.

 For IOS Users:
 - Open the system built camera application and scan the QR code produced in the terminal.